Skip to content

 Wrangler provides a dev command that starts a local server for developing your Worker.
 Make sure you have npm installed and run the following in the folder containing your Worker application:

-wrangler dev will run the preview of the Worker directly on your local machine. wrangler dev uses a combination of workerd and Miniflare, a simulator that allows you to test your Worker against additional resources like KV, Durable Objects, WebSockets, and more.
+wrangler dev will run the Worker directly on your local machine. wrangler dev uses a combination of workerd and Miniflare, a simulator that allows you to test your Worker against additional resources like KV, Durable Objects, WebSockets, and more.

 D1